hphelion/documentation/cli.unix.reference.md

 </dl>

 ###Description
-Log in using the secure shell to the designated server.
+Log in using the secure shell to the specified server.

 ###Examples
-Use the secure shell to log in to the bugs server:
+Use the secure shell to log into the bugs server:

-    hpcloud servers:console bugs -p bunny.pem
+    hpcloud servers:ssh bugs -p bunny.pem

-Use the secure shell to log in to server `daffy`, which has a know keypair
+Use the secure shell to log into server `daffy`, which has a known key pair

-    hpcloud servers:console daffy
+    hpcloud servers:ssh daffy

+Use the secure shell to log into server with given public IP, which has a known key pair known to the CLI

+    hpcloud servers:ssh 15.185.104.210

 ##snapshots## {#snapshots}